Pop quiz! When your credit card payment comes due, which should you do if you’re trying to improve your credit score?

 “If you’re able to pay off your balance in full, always do so,” says Jason Huynh, Tally’s resident credit card expert and former business director at Capital One.
 “Intentionally carrying a balance never helps you.”

-Why carrying a balance doesn’t help your score
+Why carrying a balance won’t help your score

 Credit bureaus also track if you’ve made minimum payments on time.
 Granted that you’re making on-time payments, you’ll receive the same credit toward your score whether you pay the minimum or your full balance.